The 2011 Poppies - the Judges!

 a participant.
 Thus, the launch of Powet.TV and PowetToys, its first

-industry for the last five years.
+industry for many years.
 After working as a features writer and

-collectible reviewer for Toy Shop Magazine until it closed, Eric just
+collectible reviewer for Toy Shop Magazine their untimely demise, Eric

 - Curtis (aka.